-Deborah joined West Coast in 2010 as Staff Counsel for the Green Communities Program.
+Deborah (she/her/hers) joined West Coast in 2010 as Staff Counsel for the Green Communities Program.
 She works with communities in BC to develop legal frameworks that support healthy, low-impact urban areas, and community-based planning processes that start from our connection to the natural environment.

 At West Coast she has focused on climate change challenges, and how communities can adapt and thrive with ecosystem-based responses.
 She is author of Preparing for Climate Change, An Implementation Guide for Local Governments in British Columbia (2014), a resource that explains the legal tools available for implementing climate change adaptation strategies at the local level.
 The Green Waterfront Design Charrette Report (2016) documents new, multidisciplinary visions for waterfront communities and highlights legal opportunities and needed reform.